ejaxon/ejaxon.github.io/reading.md

 51. The Great Debate: Edmund Burke, Thomas Paine, and the Birth of Right and Left.
 Yuval Levin.
 52. Lincoln in the Bardo.
 George Saunders.
 53. Miss Peregrine's Home for Peculiar Children.
 Ransom Riggs.
+54. The Unbearable Wholeness of Being.
+Ilia Delio.